googleworkspace/google-chat-samples/python/basic-app/README.md

-# Hangouts Chat basic bot
+# Google Chat basic app

-This code sample creates a simple Hangouts Chat bot that responds to events and messages from a room.
+This code sample creates a simple Google Chat app that responds to events and messages from a room.
 The sample is built using Python 3 on Google App Engine, Standard Environment.